-Personal protective equipment (PPE): Clothing or other equipment worn for protection against hazards.1
+Personal protective equipment (PPE): Clothing or other equipment worn for protection against hazards.
+PPE sold for medical purposes in Canada, are classified as medical devices and must comply with the Medical Devices Regulations.
+15

 Point-of-care: The place where three elements occur together: the patient/resident/client, the health care worker and care or treatment involving patient/resident/client contact.
 Point-of-care products e.g., alcohol-based hand rub, personal protective equipment as well as sharp containers should be accessible to the health care worker without the worker leaving the zone of care, so they can be used at the required moment.
-1,2,15
+1,2,16